Localization Editor (French)

 - Demonstrated ability to translate, edit, revise, or rewrite text-based content in language of expertise.

 - Must be detail oriented, with proven experience in handling multiple simultaneous projects, including publishing under regular deadlines.

 - Native-speaker level in language of expertise and fluency in English are required.

 - Able to work flexibly in an environment that features tight deadlines and shifting schedules.

 - Ability to learn how to use specialized technical programs quickly.

 - Must be a team player with exceptional communication

 - Knowledge of SDL Trados is a plus.

 - Experience in the gaming industry is a plus.

-- All applicants must provide a cover letter (approximately 250 words in French) along with their résumé.
-This will be a qualification for the role.
+- All applicants must provide a cover letter (approximately 250 words in French) along with their resume.

 - All selected applicants must complete an aptitude test and an interview test to measure their skills.